stopsopa/dashboard-mediator/README.md

 ## Standalone service (sending and listening)

-[This](standalone-node/server.js) standalone service is actually very good example how to configure any application to communicate with or through mediator service.
+[This](standalone-node/server.js) standalone service is actually very good as an example how to configure any application to communicate with or through mediator service.

 Just remember about minimal [dependencies](standalone-node/package.json).